🔍 공개 퀴즈 검색

 The 10% rule states that:

-4. About 10% of energy transfers from one trophic level to the next ✓
+4. About 10% of energy transfers between trophic levels ✓

 Why is only about 1% of sunlight captured by producers?

-3. Wrong wavelengths, structural limitations, sunlight doesn't hit all surfaces ✓
+3. Wrong wavelengths, structural limits, missed surfaces ✓

 Energy pyramids are always pyramid-shaped because: